 Per Capita Income of India UPSC

-Per Capita Income of India is a measure of the average income earned by an individual in India within a period of one year.
+Per Capita Income in India is a measure of the average income earned by an individual in India within a period of one year.
 Measurement of the Per Capita Income of India is important to gauge the level of development in India as a whole as well as within each of its states.
 Per Capita Income is determined by dividing National Income by the total population of India.
 The National Income of India is sum total of the monetary value of goods and services that are produced in India within a period of one year.
-The calculation of Per Capita Income in India is done by Central Statistical Organization.
+The calculation of Per Capita Income in India is done by the Central Statistical Organization.
 Other Institutions like RBI also publish their estimates.

 Read about: Minimum Support Price